ChatterSec/open-captcha/README.md

 ## Benchmarking

-To benchmark yourself run the script `npm run benchmark`, please consider sharing your benchmark results by making a [PR](https://github.com/ChatterSec/open-captcha/pulls) to the [BENCHMARK.md](BENCHMARK.md).
+To benchmark yourself first malke sure your in the backend codebase `cd backend` then build `npm build` and finally run the script `npm run benchmark`, please consider sharing your benchmark results by making a [PR](https://github.com/ChatterSec/open-captcha/pulls) to the [BENCHMARK.md](BENCHMARK.md).

 version | os | cpu | gpu | runs | avg generation time
 --- | --- | --- | --- | --- | ---